Find more examples, case studies and stories in our latest book

 Having conducted hundreds of customer satisfaction and loyalty surveys over the last 20 years, we know first-hand what it takes to deliver CX excellence in b2b markets.
 Unfortunately, exceptional customer experiences are not as common as they should be, and it is this that drove us to write ‘B2B Customer Experience – A Practical Guide To Delivering Exceptional CX’.

-The book is published in June 2018 and is available to pre-order here.
-In the run up to the book launch we will be sharing a selection of different interviews with CX professionals, each talking about their own journey towards CX excellence.
+The book is out now and is available to buy here.
+To celebrate the launch of the book we will be sharing a selection of different interviews with CX professionals, each talking about their own journey towards CX excellence.
 The first of which, with Yodel’s David Ward, is below.

 David Ward – Director of Marketing, Yodel